ebayraktaroglu/cse15l-lab-reports/lab-report-4-week-8.md

 Is there a small change that will fix it?

 What I said before applies, but I don't really even know what the error is in this case.
 There seems to be an error in the test output, because the `java.lang.AssertionError:` text is missing or obscured or something, and one link is outside the brackets that indicate the link is in an ArrayList, so I don't know what's going on with that.
-Also, when I ran the test a different time, it gave out a **different** output, and I have no idea what is causing that.
+Also, when I ran the test a different time, without changing anything, it gave out a **different** output, and I have no idea what is causing that.

 Different Output: